VSM97/VSM/README.md

 ## Why I Made It

 As someone who loves working with keyboard shortcuts and avoids using the mouse whenever possible, I found myself often needing to copy the output of terminal commands.
 The traditional way of doing this involves using the mouse to highlight the output and then copying it, which can be a bit tedious.
 So, I decided to create a shortcut that allows me to both display a command's output in the terminal and copy it to the clipboard using only the keyboard.
-If you're like me and prefer using keyboard shortcuts, you might find this shortcut useful as well.
+If you're like me and prefer using keyboard shortcuts, you might find this useful as well.

 ## How to Set It Up